×

 Claire Shuttleworth - Fundraising Officer and Project Lead for the Be Together Programme

-Claire joined Aching Arms part time in 2023 as project lead for the Be Together programme.
-Following the loss of two babies in pregnancy, Claire has developed a passion to support parents and their families following baby loss.
+Claire joined Aching Arms in 2023 as the Project Lead for our Be Together programme.
+Following the loss of her two babies, she developed a deep passion for supporting bereaved parents and their families.

 Ilana Manning - Community and Events Fundraising Officer